spikegrobstein/capistrano-mailgun/README.md

 ### deployer_username

-This is a default capistrano variable that is defined in the gyem.
+This is a default capistrano variable that is defined in the gem.
 It will use the `git config user.name` if `scm` is configured as `:git` or use `whoami` if not.
 This is handy if you want to notify people of which user actually did the deployment.